ondat/documentation/docs/operations/storageclasses.md

     - --node-label-resync-interval=1m
 ```

-Where any input valid for <https://pkg.go.dev/time#ParseDuration> is accepted.
+Where any input valid for golang's [time.ParseDuration](https://pkg.go.dev/time#ParseDuration) is accepted.